 If an SSW-Feedback frame is transmitted or received in step d), then:

-Send a probe request to the broadcast address(#1313) or
+Send a Probe Request frame to the broadcast address(#1313) or

-Following the transmission of an SSW-Feedback frame, send a probe request to the MAC address of the STA addressed by the SSW-Feedback frame.
+Following the transmission of an SSW-Feedback frame, send a Probe Request frame to the MAC address of the STA addressed by the SSW-Feedback frame.

-Optionally, following the reception of an SSW-Feedback frame, send a probe request to the MAC address of the STA that transmitted the SSW-Feedback frame.
+Optionally, following the reception of an SSW-Feedback frame, send a Probe Request frame to the MAC address of the STA that transmitted the SSW-Feedback frame.

-In all probe requests sent under step f) 1), the probe request is sent with the SSID and BSSID from the received MLME-SCAN.request primitive and includes the DMG Capabilities element.
-The basic access procedure (10.3.4.2 (Basic access)) is performed prior to the probe request transmission.
+In all Probe Request frames sent under step f) 1), the Probe Request frame is sent with the SSID and BSSID from the received MLME-SCAN.request primitive and includes the DMG Capabilities element.
+The basic access procedure (10.3.4.2 (Basic access)) is performed prior to the Probe Request frame transmission.

-When the SSID List parameter is present in the MLME-SCAN.request primitive, send zero or more probe requests to the broadcast address(#1313).
-Each probe request is sent with an SSID indicated in the SSID List parameter and the BSSID from the received MLME-SCAN.request primitive and includes the DMG Capabilities element.
-The basic access procedure (10.3.4.2 (Basic access)) is performed prior to each probe request transmission.
+When the SSID List parameter is present in the MLME-SCAN.request primitive, send zero or more Probe Request frames to the broadcast address(#1313).
+Each Probe Request frame is sent with an SSID indicated in the SSID List parameter and the BSSID from the received MLME-SCAN.request primitive and includes the DMG Capabilities element.
+The basic access procedure (10.3.4.2 (Basic access)) is performed prior to each Probe Request frame transmission.

 If an SSW-Feedback frame is neither transmitted nor received in step d), then:

-Optionally send a probe request to the broadcast address(#1313).
-The probe request is sent with the SSID and BSSID from the received MLME-SCAN.request primitive and includes the DMG Capabilities element.
-(11ay)An EDMG STA may transmit the probe request using a quasi-omni antenna pattern and, in this case, may send the probe request using an EDMG BRP-RX PPDU.
-The basic access procedure (10.3.4.2 (Basic access)) is performed prior to the probe request transmission.
+Optionally send a Probe Request frame to the broadcast address(#1313).
+The Probe Request frame is sent with the SSID and BSSID from the received MLME-SCAN.request primitive and includes the DMG Capabilities element.
+(11ay)An EDMG STA may transmit the Probe Request frame using a quasi-omni antenna pattern and, in this case, may send the Probe Request frame using an EDMG BRP-RX PPDU.
+The basic access procedure (10.3.4.2 (Basic access)) is performed prior to the Probe Request frame transmission.

-When the SSID List is present in the MLME-SCAN.request primitive, send zero or more probe requests to the broadcast address(#1313).
-Each probe request is sent with an SSID indicated in the SSID List and the BSSID from the MLME-SCAN.request primitive and includes the DMG Capabilities element.
-(11ay)An EDMG STA may transmit the probe request using a quasi-omni antenna pattern and, in this case, may send the probe request using an EDMG BRP-RX PPDU.
-The basic access procedure (10.3.4.2 (Basic access)) is performed prior to each probe request transmission.
+When the SSID List is present in the MLME-SCAN.request primitive, send zero or more Probe Request frames to the broadcast address(#1313).
+Each Probe Request frame is sent with an SSID indicated in the SSID List and the BSSID from the MLME-SCAN.request primitive and includes the DMG Capabilities element.
+(11ay)An EDMG STA may transmit the Probe Request frame using a quasi-omni antenna pattern and, in this case, may send the Probe Request frame using an EDMG BRP-RX PPDU.
+The basic access procedure (10.3.4.2 (Basic access)) is performed prior to each Probe Request frame transmission.

-Respond with a probe response to any probe request received, subject to the conditions in 11.1.4.3.4 (Criteria for sending a response).
+Respond with a probe response to any Probe Request frame received, subject to the conditions in 11.1.4.3.4 (Criteria for sending a response).

 NOTE—The requirement to respond with a probe response also applies to a non-AP non-PCP DMG STA that is not a member of a PBSS.